-THAT: Your installation for Dawning: dust, seeds, Coplees at Lubov Gallery places viewers in an exciting and strange space of precocity — bouncing back and forth between curiosity and discomfort (for fear of destroying the delicate objects).
+Your installation for Dawning: dust, seeds, Coplees at Lubov Gallery places viewers in an exciting and strange space of precocity — a bouncing back and forth between curiosity and discomfort.
 What do you think/hope is offered in this in-between?
-Do you see it as a suspension or vacuum?